satub/satub.github.io/_posts/2016-8-14-Das-Model.md

 #### Afternote: <a name="afternote"></a>

 I did, in the end, get the balance changes working by adding password authentication also to the updating.
-The key to understanding what was happening after I got the nudge to the right direction (thank you, Fidel!) was running `@user.errors` in pry, which returned the actual failing part of my .update call:
+The key to understanding what was happening after I got the nudge to the right direction (thank you, Fidel and Ozzie!) was running `@user.errors` in pry, which returned the actual failing part of my .update call:

 `#<ActiveModel::Errors:0x007fe92d809d50
 ....